intel/nauta/docs/installation-and-configuration/README.md

 This process does the following:

-- Creates a Kubernetes cluster, all the Docker files you need to run Tensorflow*, Jupyter*, Tensorboard, and Horovod*.
+- Creates a Kubernetes cluster, all the Docker files you need to run TensorFlow, Jupyter, TensorBoard, and Horovod.

 - Installs the Nauta server-side application on your new Kubernetes cluster, and starts the system running.